segway-robotics/vision_msg_proc/README.md

 	```

 2. Revise the android_tutorial_camera sample
 You will get a catkin workspace android_core after step 1.
-There is a folder, android_tutorial_camera, in that workspace.
+There is a folder, android_core, in that workspace.
+And there is a folder, android_tutorial_camera, in that folder.
 The publishing app is developed mainly based on this sample by modifying several files.
 The revised files are not disclosed at the moment.
 Suppose these revised files are at hand, replace the following 6 files in the catkin workspace created in step 1 with the revised ones.

 	android_core/src/android_tutorial_camera/src/org/ros/android/android_tutorial_camera/LoomoRosBridgeNode.java
 	android_core/src/android_tutorial_camera/src/org/ros/android/android_tutorial_camera/MainActivity.java